Cracker Barrel’s New Limited-Time Holiday Menu for 2025, Reviewed by a Food Editor

 • What Is It: traditional Southern-style pecan pie

 Those crunchy, caramelized nuts?!
 Swoon.
 The filling could've been a touch firmer (and I say that as someone who adores pecan pie goop) and some salt on top would've broken up the sweetness of this Thanksgiving favorite.
-But there was really nothing wrong with this seasonal staple.
-It also pairs exquisitely with vanilla ice cream, which was generously served alongside all the pies.
+But there was really nothing wrong with the seasonal staple.
+It also paired exquisitely with vanilla ice cream, which was generously served alongside all the pies.

 • What Is It: cinnamon rolls baked into pie crust, topped with sweet cream cheese icing

 I was kind of shocked by how much I liked this, especially after the underwhelming French toast.
 The cinnamon rolls were objectively delicious and impossibly moist, as well as very sweet.
-I lowkey adored the molten later of cinnamon filling between the roll and the pie crust, and I loved that the icing covered the crust as well as the roll.
+I lowkey adored the molten later of cinnamon filling between the roll and the pie crust, and I loved that the icing covered the crust and the roll.

 2. Broccoli Cheese Casserole